Irises (painting): Saint-Rémy

-The Influence of Japanese Art
+Japanese influence

 Van Gogh was a dedicated collector of Japanese prints.
 Like many European artists of his generation, Van Gogh immersed himself in the art of Japan.
 Japanese artists used large areas of colour in their compositions, often with a sharp diagonal.
 Japanese artists regularly focused in on detail in the foreground.
 Van Gogh associated irises with Japan, where the native species were highly prized and had a prominent place in art.
 Van Gogh adopted these elements in his paintings, but in his imagination he combined Japan and Provence.
 For him, both were exotic places that beckoned with a stronger sun, clearer skies and brighter colours.

 The painting was most likely influenced by Japanese ukiyo-e woodblock prints like many of his earlier works and those by other artists of the time.

-Color Scheme
+Color scheme

 A crucial part of Van Gogh's art was his ideas about color theory.
 Central to his understanding of color was the work of the French chemist Michel-Eugène Chevreul, whose law of simultaneous color contrast describes how our perception of a particular color is influenced by other colors in the vicinity.
 Chevreul postulated that each color has a specific complementary color.
 For example, red, yellow, and blue are complemented by green, purple, and orange.
 According to Chevreul, juxtaposing a primary color with its complementary secondary color—yellow next to violet, for example—intensifies both.
 Many artists found Chevreul's observations in Charles Blanc's widely distributed Grammaire des arts du dessin.
 In this book, Blanc referred to the use of complementary colors by Eugène Delacroix, a painter van Gogh greatly admired.

 Exhibition

-Irises was first exhibited at the Société des Artistes Indépendants in September 1889, along with Starry Night Over the Rhone.
+Irises was first exhibited at the Société des Artistes Indépendants in September 1889, along with Starry Night Over the Rhône.
 Submitted by his brother Theo, he wrote to Vincent on 5 September 1889 to let him know the exhibition was open.
 Theo wrote, "Now I still have to tell you that the exhibition of the Indépendants is open, and that your two pictures are there, the 'Irises' and 'The Starlit Night'...They have to put it on the narrow wall of the room, and it strikes the eye from afar.
 It is a beautiful study full of air and life."

 Theo also wrote about these two pieces to Willemina 27 November 1889: "I submitted two paintings to the exhibition of the Indépendants that made a very good impression.
 A field of irises and the starry night, view of Arles with the street-lamps and the stars reflecting in the Rhône."